Be Among the Best in the Nation

 Students are assigned to specific faculty members to work as research assistants during the first two years in the program.
 This is a strong feature of the PhD program as it facilitates the development of a mentoring relationship with research faculty early in the program.
 A faculty member’s willingness to mentor students is a prime factor in making RA assignments.

 Students then work as teaching assistants in the third and fourth years of the program.
 TA appointments are made by the Director of the School of Accountancy in consultation with the PhD Program Director.
-Throughout the year, the university offers a number of programs for PhD students designed to facilitate the development of teaching skills.
+Throughout the year, the university offers several programs for PhD students designed to facilitate the development of teaching skills.

 The Graduate College requires a minimum cumulative GPA of 3.0 for academic eligibility; however, the School of Accountancy requires a higher GPA of 3.25, both cumulative and each semester in the program.
 Students who fail to maintain a GPA of 3.25, or otherwise fail to achieve satisfactory progress in the program, may have their financial support package suspended and may be placed on academic probation.
 See the University of Missouri Graduate Catalog for additional information on academic probation and dismissal.